Disclosure:

 Now, instead of reverting a published post to a draft via the Quick Edit option, click the Edit option only.
 This action will open the post in the WordPress editor screen for editing.

-On the WordPress editor screen within the Post setting tab panel, click Switch to Draft from the option.
+On the WordPress editor screen within the Post setting tab panel, click Switch to Draft from the options.

 WordPress post editor screen - Switch to draft option